KevinShah05/IT202-009-SimpleBank/public_html/Project/Proposal.md

     - Direct Link: (https://khs4-prod.herokuapp.com/Project/create_transactions.php)
     - Pull Requests
       - PR link #1 (https://github.com/KevinShah05/IT202-009/pull/52)
+      - PR link #2 Minor Styling and other changes: (https://github.com/KevinShah05/IT202-009/pull/57)
     - Screenshots
       - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
         - Screenshot #1 Form should include a dropdown of the current user’s accounts (as AccountSrc)